The Martian Chronicles: Publication history

 First appeared in The Martian Chronicles.
 (Not to be confused with the short story "The Naming of Names", first published in Thrilling Wonder Stories, August 1949, later published as "Dark They Were, and Golden-Eyed".)

 Plot

 "The Naming of Names" is a short vignette about the names of places on Mars being given American names that memorialize the crews of the four exploratory expeditions, or "mechanical" or "metal" names, which replace the Martian names that were for geographic features and things in nature.

 The vignette also describes tourists who visit Mars and shop, and describes the next wave of emigrants as "sophisticates" and people who "instruct" and "rule" and "push" other people about.

 April 2005/2036: Usher II

 Publication history

 First published as Carnival of Madness in Thrilling Wonder Stories, April 1950.
 In 2010, Los Angeles artist Allois, in collaboration with Bradbury, released illustrated copies of "Usher" and "Usher II".
 The story also appeared in the 2008 Harper Collins/ Voyager edition of The Illustrated Man.

-Plot

-"Usher II" is a horror story and homage to Edgar Allan Poe about the wealthy William Stendahl and the house he built to murder his enemies.
-The story begins with Stendahl's meeting with Mr. Bigelow, his architect, to perform a final check-out for the completion of his newly built house.
-Stendahl reads Bigelow architectural specifications taken directly from the description of the House of Usher from the text of Poe's "The Fall of the House of Usher".
-Stendahl is satisfied and refers to the house as, The House of Usher.
-The owner is angered that Bigelow doesn't know anything of or about Poe and sends him away.
-Bigelow's ignorance is innocent because for decades, anything "produced in any way suggesting ... any creature of the imagination" has been outlawed, including books, many of which were confiscated and burned in the Great Fire thirty-five years earlier, including Stendahl's own fifty thousand book library.

-Stendahl is visited by Mr. Garrett, an investigator of Moral Climates, who immediately tells Stendahl that he will have his place dismantled and burned later that day.
-Stendahl tells Garrett that he spent a huge sum of money for the house and invites the investigator inside for additional information for his investigative report.
-During the tour, Garrett experiences an automated horror fantasy world, and finds the place "deplorable" as well as a work of genius.
-Garrett is met by a robot ape that Stendahl demonstrates is a robot and then orders it to kill Garrett.
-Stendahl has his assistant Pikes, who he regards as the greatest horror film actor ever when such films were made, construct a robot replica of Garrett to return to Moral Climates to delay any action affecting the house for forty-eight hours.
-Stendahl and Pikes send invitations out to their enemies for a party later that evening.